bouwe77/bouwe77.github.io/content/pages/react.md

 ### Workshops

-I am giving React workshops, check the [Workshops page] for more information.
+I am giving React workshops, check the [Speaking page] for more information.

 ### Resources